-Following completion of all required surveys which may include Plan Approval as well as construction and commissioning surveys, your surveyor will submit documentation to AMSA and you will be able to finalise your application form.
+Following completion of all required surveys which may include Plan Approval as well as construction and commissioning surveys, your accredited marine surveyor or Recognised Organisation will submit documentation to AMSA and you will be able to finalise your application form.
 More information regarding the process can be found here.